 How prayer helps

 When you pray for your kids, let out all your worries to God without watering it down.
 Let him know exactly how much you worry.
-And as you continue in prayer, he’ll help you to cope with your fears in a mature and rational way.
+And as you continue in prayer, he’ll help you to cope with your fears in a mature way.
 He shows you that his plan for their lives is not under your control.
 You certainly have a role to play, but it’s not the main role.

 Also, ask to be healed of your past hurt that might be affecting how you see your child.
 Let God’s love heal old wounds that interfere with having a healthy relationship with your son or daughter.